DistributedMARLPredatorPrey/bootstrap/README.md

 ```bash
 python3 scatter_agents.py --env_idx 0 --num_predators 5 --num_preys 5
 ```
-You should specify the index of the environment, as well as the number of predators and preys that has been chosen.
+You should specify the index of the environment and the number of predators and preys that has been chosen.

-### Analyze the Critic model loss tendency over time
+### Plot the Critic model loss tendency over time
 ```bash
 python3 plot_losses.py
 ```